shreyansh818bytes/SalesPlus/README.md

 # SalesPlus
-Part of android project SALESAPP.
+Part of Sales System Project.
 It is the client app (Sales Plus App).
 Only READ, UPDATE, INSERT operations are allowed to the main Google Spreadsheet Database.